kuangyu0801/kuangyu0801.github.io/README.md

 - The computing power of hardware is more than enough

 ## **6. When were you most satisfied in your job?**
 The time we have our first 5G test chip back and my code is running smoothly.
-The first 5G attachment and phon see my code is actually running with the correct configuration.
+The first 5G attachment and phonecall is made. see my code is actually running with the chip and the correct configuration with new 5G test machine.
 ## **7. What can you do for us that other candidates can't?**

 # Why do you want to study another master in Germany